AvrahamKahan123/spanningSeeds/README.md

 Ex. set taps to 5, and seed to 3.
 So taps = [1 0 1] in binary and seed = [1 1 0].
 So next number is 7 ([1 1 1]), and then 6 ([0 1 1]).

 # installation
-Follow installation.sh or run it.
+There is a makefile in newVersion.
+You can also follow installation.sh or run it instead